canada-ca/Open_First_Whitepaper/en/4_Open_Source_Software_Contribution.md

 #### Lack of Direct Licensing Revenue

-The fact that anyone can redistribute OSS for free is an obvious barrier for many software vendors who are not engaging the OSS business model.
+The fact that anyone can redistribute OSS for free is an obvious barrier for many software vendors who are not engaging the OSS business models.
 Other than nominal charges for distribution on physical media, it is generally not feasible to profit from OSS using the traditional business model of directly selling software licences.
 The lack of direct licensing revenue can also pose a barrier in public sector organizations where “cost recovery” policies are in place.
 Even though OSS may aid numerous public service goals, these do not necessarily help to offset the costs and risks of developing the software.

-It should be noted, however, that for many software projects in which government employees, and particularly scientists, may be engaged, the economic value of an individual program will be minimal.
+It should be noted, however, that for many software projects in which government employees, and particularly scientists, may be engaged, the economic value of an individual computer program will be minimal.
 In organizations where there is no established mechanism for selling software, the effort necessary to establish and manage the sale of programs, and to provide the level of support that would be expected in a commercial marketplace, is likely to exceed any potential revenues that may be realized.

 #### Community May Not Coalesce

 There are many examples of thriving OSS projects such as the Linux kernel, the Apache web server and the Firefox Web Browser.
 These projects involve active communities with hundreds, and in some cases thousands, of software developers.
 However, there is also a relatively high count of OSS projects where active development has ceased.
-Of course, many of these projects are likely those of individual developers who registered a project but made no subsequent efforts or headway in developing a community.
+Some of these projects are likely those of individual developers who registered a project but made no subsequent efforts or headway in developing a community.
 In any case, the numbers do suggest a cautionary tale: to properly execute a OSS project, you should be prepared to invest the resources to see a project through a first release and any lag in community involvement.

 It also depends on what the goals are when publishing code as OSS.
-Maybe it's just to host source code (to make it accessible to others or to work in the open) and the project doesn't need external contributions to keep it going.
+For the Government of Canada, it may simply be to host the source code publicly (to make it accessible to others or to work in the open) and the project doesn't need external contributions to keep it going.
 In that case a community is an appreciated collateral benefit if it happens.
-In other cases you may want to create a community and for the project to continue to exist without the GC being the main contributor.
+In other cases, you may also want to create a community and for the project to continue to exist without the GC being the main contributor.

 #### Legal Complexities